Updated: 5th April 2022

 It should be remembered that flowers are pollinated as a result of the efforts by the bee (or other pollinator) to find food i.e. nectar and pollen provided by the flower.

-follow that if a bee forages on flowers 1 km away, that those flowers are
+follow that if a bee forages on flowers 1 km away, then those flowers are

 Farming And Food Production

 It means that farmers can be advised about the number of colonies or bee boxes to site on their land, in order to improve crop yields.

-Honey bees were used during the testing process of neonicotinoid pesticides.
-Manufacturers of neonicotinoids came under criticism from EFSA for the very small and limited scale of their field tests, that did not replicate realistic field conditions.
+This question has proven to be relevant in EFSA's examination into neonicotinoids and testing of pesticides.
+Honey bees were used during the testing process of neonicotinoid pesticides, but their manufacturers came under criticism for the limited scale of their field tests, that did not replicate realistic foraging conditions.

 It's not necessarily easy to find an accurate and reliable method to

 measure the distances bees will fly to forage for food.